cloudflare/cloudflare-docs/content/workers/runtime-apis/durable-objects.md

 #### `webSocketClose` handler method

 The system calls the `webSocketClose` method when a WebSocket is closed.
-The method takes `(ws: WebSocket, code: number, reason: string)` as parameters.
-It does not return a result and can be `async`.
+The method takes `(ws: WebSocket, code: number, reason: string, wasClean: boolean)` as parameters. `wasClean` is true if the connection closed cleanly, false otherwise.
+The method does not return a result and can be `async`.

 #### `webSocketError` handler method